code0monkey1/clean-architecture-typescript-learn/README.md

     >
     >Finally the `test` layer will contain all our `unit` and `integration` test files.

-1. Next , go on and create all the above mentioned folders in the src folder `domain` `application`  `infrastructure` `main` and the `test` folder , right outside the src folder.
+1. Next , go on and create all the above mentioned folders in the src folder `domain` `application`  `infrastructure` `main` .
+The `test` folder will be created outside the src folder.

 1.